mnichols08/explore-rpg/README.md

 - The game saves stats/XP to the server automatically after each action, keyed by that ID.
 - To resume on another device or browser, choose **Use Hero ID**, paste the value, and reconnect.
 - Want a clean slate?
 Remove the saved ID with **Start New Hero** (or press `Shift + N`) and a new one is minted.
+- The very first hero in a fresh world is promoted to server admin automatically; additional admins can be granted or revoked at any time from the Admin Panel.

 ## Project structure